Saturday, June 21, 2025

 Amen.

-🌟 ACTIVITY;
+ACTIVITY;

-Here is a colouring-in page for you.
-It shows God the Father sending Jesus His dear Son to us.
-The Holy Spirit is shown in the form of a dove, hovering over the Father.
-This picture reminds us how Jesus loves us all so much, and wants everyone to be happy and safe with Him in Heaven one day.
+The Holy Spirit is shown in the form of a dove, hovering over the Father, Jesus and you.
+This picture reminds us how Jesus loves us all.
+Jesus our Redeemer wants everyone to be happy and safe with Him in Heaven one day.

 When you have problems, turn to dear Jesus and pray to Him.
 He will help you and guide you to make the right decisions.